Professional services firms must embrace digital agility

 INSIGHT ARTICLE |

 An influx of new digital technologies has created disruption across the professional services industry as firms evolve their business operations to become more efficient and improve client relationships.
-Especially in the current pandemic environment, firms need to address their digital strategy not only to remain competitive but to deliver and exceed the value their clients are accustomed to receiving.
+As we prepare for a post-pandemic environment, firms need to address their digital strategy not only to remain competitive but to deliver and exceed the value their clients are accustomed to receiving.
 But your organization may be a long way from maximizing the potential of new technologies to stay competitive.

 Trends in digital transformation affect how companies deliver professional services, but beyond that, these shifts can also challenge the notion of the “expert practitioner.”
 Professional services firms exist because they have built a business that deploys individuals with specialized skills, expertise and knowledge.
 However, technology innovation is changing the need for such individualized specialization and in some instances threatening its place in the market.